robxnsingh/robxnsingh/README.md

 <h1 align="center">Hi 👋, I'm Robin</h1>

-Hello, I am Robin Singh, a 2nd year student from RAvenshaw University pursuing Bachelor's degree in Information Technology and Management.
+Hello, I am Robin Singh, a 2nd year student from Ravenshaw University pursuing Bachelor's degree in Information Technology and Management.
 I am interested in Web development and various kinds of software dvelopment.
 I'm a beginner in the field of Open-source and so much interested in the same.

 I would love to connect with you all.